Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * It reduces the number of hashes that need to be computed (a performance bottleneck in some cases)
 * There is a certain elegance and performance benefit in being able to index the tree using hex digits

+CVM data structures are used widely throughout the whole Convex implementation: For example the ordering of blocks in the CPoS algorithm is internally implemented as a Vector.

 ##### Syntax Objects

 Syntax Objects are wrapped values that contain both a raw value and optional metadata.